LukeGarrigan/codeheir.com/README.md

 A repository for all the blogs that I write at https://codeheir.com/ with appropriate links and pointers to any code I've written.

 ## General Dev Blogs
-Most of the general blogs can also be found on [dev.to](https://dev.to/lukegarrigan).
 **Most recent:**

 - [What is Simulated Annealing](https://codeheir.com/2021/05/22/what-is-simulated-annealing/): ([P5js Editor](https://editor.p5js.org/codeheir/sketches/bGSBBXpdN))